-9 eco-dive resorts in Fiji for a sustainable scuba trip to Polynesia
+9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 For more information about diving in Fiji, check out our detailed guide here.

-This article contains affiliate links, which means when you make a purchase through that link, I earn a small commission.
-Affiliate links come at no cost to you and ensure my content remains free!
+This article contains affiliate links, which means when you make a purchase through that link, we earn a small commission.
+Affiliate links come at no cost to you and ensure our content remains free!

 Six Senses Fiji